Mohyoo/Quick-Text-Editor/README.md

 ## Compile From Source
-You may be able bundle the program using PyInstaller or cx_Freeze, but I recommend using Nuitka to avoid issues; since the program is tuned for it, beside that it provides a small performance gain:
+You may be able to bundle the program using PyInstaller or cx_Freeze, but I recommend using Nuitka to avoid issues; since the program is tuned for it, beside that it provides a small performance gain:

 ```
 pip install tkinterdnd2, Nuitka